 Self-registration of learners to a classroom or course is time-saving and hassle-free.
 You’ll find the learner registration automation feature in top LMS systems.

-For example, ProProfs LMS lets learners enroll themselves via their Google accounts.
-Learners who are logged into their Google account are automatically logged into ProProfs Classroom.
+For example, ProProfs Training Maker lets learners enroll themselves via their Google accounts.
+Learners who are logged into their Google account are automatically logged into ProProfs classroom.
 You don’t require any username and password.

 Similarly, they can self-enroll in a group using a secret join code.
 Each group has an assigned secret join code.
 Learners just need to enter the code in the user registration form, and they are good to go.